plandex-ai/plandex/README.md

 ## Plandex Cloud ☁️

 Plandex Cloud is the easiest and most reliable way to use Plandex.
 You'll be prompted to start an anonymous trial (no email required) when you create your first plan with `plandex new`.
 Trial accounts are limited to 10 plans and 10 AI model replies per plan.
-You can upgrade to a full account with your name and email.
+You can upgrade to an unlimited account with your name and email.

-Plandex Cloud accounts are free for now.
-In the future, they will cost $15 per month after the trial ends.
+Unlimited Plandex Cloud accounts are free for now.
+In the future, they will cost somewhere in the $10-20 per month range.

 ## Self-hosting 🏠